chesterwizzle/Haikuverse/README.md

     * `_isFavorite(String haikuText)`: Checks if a haiku text exists in the local `_favorites` list.
     * `_removeFavorite(Haiku haiku)`: Explicitly removes a haiku from Firestore via `firestoreService.removeFavorite`.
 Also triggers deletion of the star from the public `/published_stars` collection and its Vector Search index via `firestoreService.triggerDeletePublishedStarFunction`.
 Manages Storage cleanup and `IndexProvider` adjustments.
     * `_associateImageUrlToHaiku(String haikuId, String newImageUrl, int slotIndex)`: Saves an image URL to a specific haiku in Firestore via `firestoreService.updateFavorite`.
 Manages deletion of any overwritten image from Storage (via `storageService`) and updates `CurrentImageProvider`.
-    * `_triggerAudioGeneration(Haiku haiku, String voiceName, double speakingRate)`: Orchestrates audio generation by calling the `generateHaikuAudio` Cloud Function (via authenticated `httpClient` request), then updates the Haiku document in Firestore with the new audio metadata.
+    * `_triggerAudioGeneration(Haiku haiku, String voiceName, double speakingRate)`: Orchestrates audio generation by calling `firestoreService.triggerGenerateHaikuAudio()`, which handles the secure Cloud Function invocation.
+It then updates the local state for immediate UI feedback.
     * `dispose()`: Cancels `_authStateSubscription`, `_favoritesSubscription`, and closes the `httpClient`.

 * **Root Application UI Structure (`MaterialApp` Widget):**